DIPSER: A Dataset for In-Person Student Engagement Recognition in the Wild: Background Summary

 The dataset provides high-resolution images at 640 × 480 pixels from individual cameras and 1280 × 720 pixels from the general cameras.
 This offers a contextual view of the students, capturing their posture and surroundings.

 A notable characteristic of DIPSER resides in its extensive scale, comprising precisely 1,311,761 images within the dataset.
 This voluminous collection translates to 3080.73 minutes of recording, devoid of any form of compression or encoding.
 This substantial volume of data ensures the dataset's suitability for training deep learning networks.
-It features labels for emotion and attention, in addition to data from smartwatch sensors, including heart rate (Figure \ref{fig:heart_rate}), accelerometer, and gyroscope, recorded at every second of the sequences.
+It includes emotion and attention labels, along with smartwatch sensor data, such as heart rate (see Figure \ref{fig:heart_rate} for Group 01), accelerometer, and gyroscope, recorded at every second of the sequences.
 These characteristics endow the dataset with a high degree of variability, challenging the generalization capabilities of algorithms (refer to the Technical Validation section for more details).

 Furthermore, the dataset includes processed image files featuring bounding boxes for faces and bodies, along with annotations for age, gender, face mesh, hand mesh, body mesh, gaze estimation, and head pose.
 These comprehensive annotations serve to facilitate the work of other researchers, enhancing accessibility and usability.